CityScope/CS_CityScoPy/README.md

 ## Table Initiation, Scanning & Networking Module for MIT CityScope Project in Python

 CityScoPy is a tool for initiating a CityScope instance for any arbitrary geolocated area in the world.
 CityScoPy can create a GeoJSON grid, capture, key-stone, scan and send uniquely tagged arrays of 2-dimension physical bricks.
-This is the main compom MIT CityScope.
+This is a key component of the MIT CityScope platform for interaction.

 ---